Jeffery Renard Allen: Early life

 Allen attended public schools in Chicago, then completed all of his university education at the University of Illinois at Chicago, where he holds a Ph.D. in English (Creative Writing).

 Career

 Jeffery Renard Allen was Professor of English at Queens College, City University of New York and a faculty member in the writing program at The New School and in the low residency MFA writing program at Fairleigh Dickinson University.

-Allen was briefly employed by UVA but was placed on administrative leave due to being charged with assault and strangulation.
-A family member said she had been choked by him to the point where she felt like she couldn't breathe.
-She had scratch marks on her neck.